 The law defines a computer program as an ordered set of instructions and data for use on a computer and other systems and devices intended for the processing, transmission and storage of information, making calculations, audiovisual images and other results, expressed in a physical form.
-The documentation is included in the program and is therefore also protected.
+The documentation is included in the program and is therefore also protects computer programs of any form of code.